MohitFrancis/EsriAppChallenge2023/README.md

 - To what extent will its creation help in the progress of the project?
 - How can the public holds its officials to account?

-The aim of **REPLACE WITH NAME OF APP** is to measure how well the provincial, territorial, and federal governments are complying with the goals of the 30 by 30 Project.
-Anyone can use the App, with the aim of raising awareness and pressure on our elected leaders.

 ## **REPLACE WITH NAME OF APP**